Clinical and Health Psychology MSc/PGDip/PGCert

 - qualified health professionals with an appropriate academic background who wish to extend their understanding of clinical psychology.

 Clinical psychology training in the UK involves the completion of a three-year training programme leading to a doctorate in clinical psychology and eligibility to apply for chartered clinical psychologist status.
 The training is funded by the National Health Service (NHS) and almost all trainees go on to work in the NHS after qualifying.
 Entry to these programmes is highly competitive and applicants must have good academic and research skills as well as relevant work experience, usually two years in a paid, full-time assistant psychologist position or equivalent.
-The MSc Foundations of Clinical Psychology aims to provide students with a profile of academic knowledge and research skills which, combined with relevant work experience, will equip them to make a credible application for clinical psychology training, either in the UK or elsewhere.
-The School of Psychology offers both the MSc Foundations of Clinical Psychology and the MSc Foundations of Clinical Neuropsychology; both these courses are equally relevant as a precursor to clinical psychology training.
+The MSc Clinical and Health Psychology aims to provide students with a profile of academic knowledge and research skills which, combined with relevant work experience, will equip them to make a credible application for clinical psychology training, either in the UK or elsewhere.
+The School of Psychology offers both the MSc Clinical and Health Psychology and the MSc Foundations of Clinical Neuropsychology; both these courses are equally relevant as a precursor to clinical psychology training.

 The course includes three components: content modules, research methods modules, and a research thesis.
 Content and methods modules are all 20 credit modules and the research thesis is worth 60 credits.
 Students achieving 120 credits on the taught modules, but not completing a research thesis, may exit with a Postgraduate Diploma.